kottans/frontend/test10.md

 story with mobile devices.

 ### Additional information: ###
-- The exact list of forecast periods may vary from API which you choose for this task.
+- The exact list of forecast periods may depend on API which you choose for this task.
 Providing forecast not for week, but for five days totally acceptable.

 ### Materials which will help you: